Giants open 9-run lead, hang to to beat Rockies 11-10 and stop slide

 "Joc always brings in whiskey after a win.
 He was like 'Hey, you need a double today,'" Giants manager Gabe Kapler said.
 "Filled to the brim there.
 That's going to be useful."

 The Giants stopped their longest road losing streak since 1996 at nine games.
-They had lost the first three games of the four-game series, falling 2 1/2 games back for the last NL wild card.
+They had lost the first three games of the four-game series and are two games back for the last NL wild card, needing to overcome three teams.

 Mitch Haniger put the Giants ahead with an RBI double in the fifth against Chris Flexen (1-8), and Pederson's double in the sixth boosted the lead to 2-0.
 Haniger added a two-run double and Brandon Crawford hit a three-run homer off Matt Koch.